bmndc/nokia-leo/root.md

 **If you're going the Automatic patching with 8k-boot-patcher route (only recommended for 5-6 year old computers):**
 - [Git] to clone/download the repository of the patcher tool to your computer;
 - Docker Compose to provide the environment for the patcher tool to work (included in [Docker Desktop])
-- Windows: 2nd version of Windows Subsystem for Linux with [Linux kernel update package] installed (to install WSL2, turn on VT-x virtualization in BIOS, then open Command Prompt with administrative privileges and type `wsl --install`)
+- Windows: 2nd version of Windows Subsystem for Linux with [Linux kernel update package] installed (to install WSL2, turn on VT-x virtualization in BIOS, then open Command Prompt with administrative rights and type `wsl --install`)

 **If you're going the Manual patching with Android Image Kitchen route:**
 - Android Image Kitchen v3.8 ([Windows], [macOS/Linux])